gispos/AvsPThumb/README.md

 If requested, this could be changed to perhaps 2000.

 Bug:
-The AvsPmod editor shows no text that is longer than ~ 1000 characters.
+The AvsPmod editor does not display the line text if a line contains more than ~ 1000 characters.
 So it may be that the line with the new bookmarks is not displayed.
 The remedy is to activate the line break.

 Note: